saminsoolee/api-hackathon/README.md

 # Radix: Cryptocurrency Converter

-A solo hackathon project utilizing the data from two public APIs to create.
+A solo hackathon project utilizing the data from two public APIs to create an application.

 Current Feature List:
 1. Loading page which shows if the AJAX call is successful.